brownsarahm/python-socialsci/_exercises/13-03-niceplot.md

 "
 ---

-Resit your favorite plot we've made so far, or make one with your own data then:
+Revisit your favorite plot we've made so far, or make one with your own data then:

 1. add axes labels
 2. add a title